edlerd/lxd/doc/api-extensions.md

 ## `vm_limits_cpu_pin_strategy`

 Adds a new {config:option}`instance-resource-limits:limits.cpu.pin_strategy` configuration option for virtual machines.
 This option controls the CPU pinning strategy.
 When set to `none`, CPU auto pinning is disabled.
 When set to `auto`, CPU auto pinning is enabled.

+## `network_get_target`

+Adds optional `target` parameter to `GET /1.0/network`.
+When target is set, forward the request to the specified cluster member and return the non managed interfaces from that member.